Jan 06, 2023

 First and foremost, the camera you use is key to the vlogging experience, and GoPro can be one of the very best options out there.
 Portable, rugged and ready for anything, GoPro cameras can come along on all kinds of adventures and be used situations that larger cameras simply can’t squeeze into.

-With the in-camera electronic HyperSmooth stabilization and noise reduction settings, as well as 5.3K on HERO10 Black and 5K resolution on HERO9 Black, GoPro cameras can be used to vlog straight outta the box.
-But if you really want to set yourself up for vlogging success, we recommend:
+With the in-camera electronic HyperSmooth stabilization and noise reduction settings, as well as 5.3K video on HERO11 Black, GoPro cameras can be used to vlog straight outta the box.
+If you really want to set yourself up for vlogging success, we recommend:

 1. Audio: Capturing directional audio helps tremendously with interviews and the overall listener experience.
-The HERO10 & HERO9 Black Camera Media Mod and HERO8 Black Media Mod provide directional mics to the respective cameras listed above.
+Media Mod (Action Camera Microphone Attachment) provide directional mics to the respective cameras listed above.
 These in turn deliver crystal-clear audio with reduced wind and ambient noise.
 The Media Mod is also designed to snap snugly around the camera and comes with a removable foam, both of which provide extra noise reduction.

 For larger directional microphones, we suggest external microphone gear, like a Rode VideoMic, attached via the Media Mod 3.5mm mic port or a Pro 3.5 Mic Adapter.

 2. Lighting: Ready for your close up?
 A little extra light can go a long was to fill dark shadows or brighten up a smile.
-The GoPro Light Mod attaches directly to the cold shoe mounts on the top or side of the Media Mod, and can shine up to 200 lumens of direct white light onto your subject.
+The Light Mod (Camera LED Light) attaches directly to the cold shoe mounts on the top or side of the Media Mod, and can shine up to 200 lumens of direct white light onto your subject.

-3. Increase the screen: We love the front-facing display on HERO10 and HERO9 Black for framing up shots on the go, but when you’re shooting for a vlog, sometimes you need some extra screen to see everything in the frame clearly.
-Display Mod is a 2-inch flip-up, portable screen that attaches to the cold shoe mount on the Media Mod so you can see clearly now the screen is on.
+3. Increase the screen: We love the front-facing display on HERO11 Black for framing up shots on the go, but when you’re shooting for a vlog, sometimes you need some extra screen to see everything in the frame clearly.
+Display Mod (Front Facing Camera Screen) is a 2-inch flip-up, portable screen that attaches to the cold shoe mount on the Media Mod so you can see clearly now the screen is on.

 4. GoPro Quik App: Use the Quik app to connect to and control your GoPro camera and frame up your shots.
 After you’re done vlogging, you can use the app to preview your content and even turn it into videos or pull frame grabs to quickly share a teaser directly with your audience on social from the app.

-5. More power!: Extra batters are always a plus.
-If you’re out and about shooting gigs of footage, GoPro has dual battery chargers that can keep you filming all day.
+5. More power!: Extra battery life is always a plus.
+If you’re out and about shooting gigs of footage, GoPro has Volta (External Battery Grip / Tripod / Remote), longer lasting Enduro camera batteries, and dual battery chargers that can keep you filming all day.

 GoPro cameras are designed to fit anywhere adventure may strike.
 Using tripods, chest mounts, head straps and selfie sticks are just some of the most popular and easy techniques to get the POV shots that GoPro fans drool over.

 Building your vlogging kit doesn’t need to come all at once.
 Get the necessities first, and add more as you expand your following and refine your vlogging style.
-In the meantime, check out how equipment is being used in novel ways by many professions and amateurs on The Inside Line: Tools Of The Trade page.
+Be sure to check out our 5 Simple Steps To Make A Great Vlog for more inspiration.